 Make the process of volunteering, fundraising, or donating rewarding.
 Rather than having a leaderboard where individuals are ranked on their performance, rank teams based on their performance.

-For example, encourage employees to break out into small teams to see who can raise the most money for the cause of their choice.
+For example, encourage employees within your team to break out into smaller teams to see who can raise the most money for the cause of their choice.
 Employees can get creative with methods to raise money together: either through peer-to-peer fundraisers, in-person events, or virtual fundraisers.

 Rewards for teams who raise the most money can range from offering gift cards, memberships, or professional development courses.
 Another option that doesn’t require any monetary contribution: granting the winning team a day off to invest in themselves, relax, and rejuvenate.

-Similar to how volunteer days don’t have to be spearheaded by HR leaders to be effective, positive recognition doesn’t have to stem from leadership, either.
-Rather, give employees the tools they need to recognize each other publicly.
+Similar to how volunteer days don’t have to be spearheaded by HR leaders to be effective, positive recognition doesn’t have to stem from team leaders, either.
+Rather, give your team the tools they need to recognize each other publicly.